-There are many air pollutants that can directly affect your health through breathing, such as ground-level ozone and fine particles.
-The specific pollutant, its concentration in the air, the length of time of exposure, your own health conditions and the environmental quality of the area are all factors in how air pollution affects your health.
+There are many air pollutants that can directly affect your health, such as ground-level ozone and fine particles.
+The specific pollutant, its concentration, duration of exposure, and individual health conditions are all factors in how air pollution affects your health.

-Educating the public and ensuring their participation in the air quality management process is a critical aspect of Quinault Air Quality Program responsibility.
+Educating the public and ensuring their participation in the air quality management process is a critical aspect of the Quinault Air Quality Program.
 Air quality has a tremendous impact on sensitive populations.
-These populations need to understand how they are affected, how they can minimize these impacts, and how they can influence decision makers for the benefit of the Quinault Indian Nation.
+These populations need to understand how they are affected, how they can minimize impacts, and how they can prevent air pollution episodes in the future.

-Effective air quality management systems also include specific goals or standards that are quantified, measurable and have associated timelines for achievement.
-A transparent process including consultation with and review by the public, including the regulated community, facilitates understanding, acceptance and implementation of goals and standards.
+Effective air quality management also includes setting specific goals or standards that are quantifiable, measurable, and have associated timelines for achievement.
+A transparent process including consultation with and review by decision makers and the public, facilitates understanding, acceptance, and implementation of goals and standards.